Shreya-Mendi/DISNEYYYY/README.md

 The training script prints test metrics to the console and writes them to `artifacts/metrics.json` so the run is reproducible.

+> Prefer a notebook?
+Open `submission.ipynb` (already executed) or re-run it to regenerate the same pipeline, plots, and metrics inside Jupyter.

 ## Data
 - `data/disney_movies_total_gross.csv` – movie title, release date, genre, MPAA rating, nominal and inflation-adjusted grosses.
   The training pipeline parses release dates, converts currency strings to floats, and drops rows without usable targets.